Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 2. You often describe the cabin as a ‘trust boundary.’
 What does that mean in practice, and how should the industry respond to that?

-Calling the cabin a trust boundary is really about acknowledging that decisions derived from human understanding must be protected end-to-end.
-The cabin is where the system interprets the human, and those interpretations increasingly drive action.
+Describing the cabin as a trust boundary highlights that decisions derived from human understanding must be safeguarded end to end.
+It is the layer where the system interprets the human, addressing questions such as Can I trust the human?
+Can the human trust me at this moment?, and where those judgments increasingly drive behaviour.

 3. A lot of teams are still heavily focused on perception accuracy.
 What would you encourage them to think about as these systems move into production?